 Braces

-Many dental issues such as crowded teeth, overbites, underbites, crossbites and crooked teeth, can be treated with orthodontic therapy and braces.
-The braces are taken off after the required bite correction and teeth alignment are attained and the patient might need to wear retainers to keep the results.
+Many dental issues such as crowded teeth, overbites, underbites, crossbites and crooked teeth, can be treated with orthodontic treatment and braces.
+After the required bite correction and teeth alignment are attained and the patient might need to wear retainers to keep the results.

 Braces